awsdocs/amazon-glacier-developer-guide/doc_source/deleting-vaults-sdk-java.md

    You need to provide the vault name and account ID\.
 If you don't provide an account ID, then account ID associated with the credentials you provide to sign the request is assumed\.
 For more information, see [Using the AWS SDK for Java with Amazon S3 Glacier](using-aws-sdk-for-java.md)\.

-1. Execute the `deleteVault` method by providing the request object as a parameter\.
+1. Run the `deleteVault` method by providing the request object as a parameter\.

    Amazon S3 Glacier \(S3 Glacier\) deletes the vault only if it is empty\.
 For more information, see [Delete Vault \(DELETE vault\)](api-vault-delete.md)\.